 Inclusion and Diversity Statement

 Inclusion and diversity: that’s what Birdability is all about.
-While our focus is on people with disabilities and other health concerns, and it’s important we are transparent and held accountable for inclusion and diversity of other kinds.
+While our focus is on people with disabilities and other health concerns, and it’s important we are transparent and accountable for inclusion and diversity of other kinds.
 After all, there are many kinds of diversity, and just because we are working in that arena doesn’t mean we are automatically inclusive of all people.

 Birdability is committed to making the birding community and the outdoors accessible, safe, welcoming and inclusive for everybody and every body.
 Our mission is to remove barriers to access for birders with mobility challenges, blindness or low vision, intellectual or developmental disabilities (including autism), mental illness, being Deaf or Hard of Hearing and other health concerns.